albertominetti/metrics-maven-plugin/README.md

 ### Goal

 The purpose of this project is create a simple maven plugin and test it.
+Actual purpose is to test it, in an automated way.

 ### Implementation